 You can completely switch off the TV at night to avoid a channel update.
 Alternatively, you can switch off the automatic update in the setup menu.

-2. Select Satellite settings > Channel installation > Automatic channel update and select Off.
+- 1. Press and and select Setup and press OK. - 2.
+Select Satellite settings > Channel installation > Automatic channel update and select Off.

 Switch off the update for a specific satellite